-National Geographic: Schoolkids Write Adorable Book About Orphaned Orangutan
+Huffington Post: Schoolkids Write Book About Orphaned Orangutan

 Henry Kurzawa and Maeve Igoe, PS 107 5th graders, celebrate the successful rescue of orphaned orangutan Budi while reading their newly published book.
 Photo courtesy of Ericka Novotny.
-Wildlife Watch A book about the plight of Budi the orangutan, who was taken from the wild and sold as a pet, is written and…
+THE BLOG 07/28/2016 Laurel Neme Author and freelance journalist Writing in “first person orangutan” isn’t easy.
+Just ask 10-year-old Caroline Mulcahy, a fifth grader at P.S.
+107…

 First posted on 2016-06-27 Wildlife Watch Hong Kong Starts Countdown to Ivory Trade Ban Hong Kong’s five-year plan for closing its ivory market will eliminate a legal loophole exploited by smugglers.
 By Laurel Neme PUBLISHED June 27, 2016 Chinese police stand guard over ivory that was seized from a boat arriving from Hong Kong in March.…